-Cascais is a coastal village 34km / 21mi west of Lisbon, about half an hour from the Portuguese capital.
+Cascais is a coastal resort town located 34km / 21mi west of Lisbon, about half an hour from the Portuguese capital.

-A former fishing village, Cascais is today a popular tourist destination with several beaches to explore, a marina, a harbour seafront, historic buildings, and a shoreline path connecting to Praia do Guincho, great for cycling and running.
+A former fishing village, Cascais is today a popular tourist destination with several beaches to explore, a marina, a harbour seafront, historic buildings, and a 9km / 6mi shoreline path from Cascais to Guincho Beach, great for cycling and running.

 For a day trip or a long weekend, here are a few ways to get from Lisbon to Cascais.